 If your accounts payable turnover is too high, then you may be paying bills too quickly and you may not have sufficient cash on hand to meet future bills.
 However, low accounts payable turnover ratios can indicate that you are delaying your payments too long and may have difficulty raising the cash needed.
 Here are some factors to consider when paying accounts payable:

-Accounts receivable cycles and supplier contracts vary by industry, so it is impossible to determine the best accounts payable turnover.
+Accounts receivable accounting cycles and supplier contracts vary by industry, so it is impossible to determine the best accounts payable turnover.
 However, it is important to study the metric within the context of your own business.
 After using this metric to perform a cost-benefit analysis, you may decide to start paying your bills earlier or later.

 If you need help to determine the ideal accounts payable turnover for your business, please do not hesitate to ask us.